 The Inquiry’s Remit and Terms of Reference require it to investigate a number of issues arising from the planning, design, construction, commissioning and where appropriate maintenance of two recently constructed hospital buildings.
 These are the Queen Elizabeth University Hospital Campus in Glasgow (QEUH) and the Royal Hospital for Children and Young People and Department of Clinical Neurosciences in Edinburgh (RHCYP/DCN).

 The RHCYP site includes both the Royal Hospital for Children and Young People and the Department of Clinical Neurosciences (DCN).
 It is located on the campus at Little France, close to the Royal Infirmary of Edinburgh.
 It is under the management and control of NHS Lothian.
-The RHCYP is intended to replace the existing Royal Hospital for Sick Children, 9 Sciennes Road, Edinburgh.
+The RHCYP replaced the now closed Royal Hospital for Sick Children, 9 Sciennes Road, Edinburgh.

 NHS Lothian entered into an agreement for the construction of the RHCYP/DCN in February 2015.
 The originally scheduled date for completion was 5 July 2017.
 Due to various difficulties that date was postponed.
 A date for opening the hospital was eventually fixed for 9 July 2019.
 However, late in June 2019 issues were identified with the air ventilation system at the hospital and on 4 July 2019 the Cabinet Secretary for Health and Sport announced that the opening, fixed for 9 July, was to be postponed.
 The DCN has opened to receive patients.
-The RHCYP has not yet opened.
+The RHCYP opened on 23 March 2021.